davidtimmons/davidtimmons.github.io/metalsmith/src/articles/Marketing/new-frontiers-in-gamification.md

 category: Marketing
 slug: new-frontiers-in-gamification
 draft: false
+metaDescription: >-
+  How much more productive would your organization be if the entire day felt like a game rather than work?
 hero:
   imgAlt: "Cosplay - AWA14 - Shyguy, Mario and Princess Peach"
   imgUrlSrc: "{{ imagePath }}2013/04/new-frontiers-in-gamification0.jpg"